wiltchamberian/ECS/README.md

 # ECS
-This is an implement of the ECS archetecture in Game by C++20
+It may be the most brief implement of ECS in the world by c++20, no run-time overload, single head file, enjoy it!

 ⭐ Star us on GitHub — it helps!